Heart and Vascular Institute Patient Stories

 » Read Annette's story.

-Now Birdie is back to most normal activities and playing basketball with her grandchildren just months after her surgery.
-She encourages others who might have mitral valve prolapse to not ignore their symptoms and follow up with their doctor before their condition worsens.
+Just months after having minimally invasive robotic-assisted valve repair surgery, Birdie was back to playing basketball with her grandchildren.
+She encourages others to not ignore their symptoms and follow up with their doctor.

 » Read Birdie's story.

-Dan Demarines’ chest pain seemed to amplify when he would lie down at night to sleep, so he slept upright.
+Dan Demarines’ chest pain seemed to amplify when he would lie down at night to sleep.
+As his symptoms worsened, his cardiologist referred him to Vinay Badhwar, MD, at the Heart and Vascular Institute.

-Dan’s cardiologist referred him to the Heart and Vascular Institute where Vinay Badhwar, MD, immediately diagnosed him with a severe form of mitral valve prolapse.
-Dr. Badhwar repaired Dan's heart valve using minimally invasive robotic surgery.
+Dr. Badhwar immediately diagnosed Dan with a severe form of mitral valve prolapse and repaired his heart valve using minimally invasive robotic surgery.

-Just two months later, Dan was back to doing what he did before his heart complications.
+Just two months later, Dan was back to doing what he did before his heart problems.

 » Read Dan's story.

-Today, just months after her surgery, Debbie feels better than ever and credits her doctor, Vinay Badhwar, MD to restoring her health.
+Today, Debbie feels better than ever and credits her doctor, Vinay Badhwar, MD to restoring her health and improving her quality of life.
+She's now able to enjoy working at her family-owned restaurant and spending time with her grandchildren.

 » Read Debbie's story.